 Verizon Awards $55,000 to Nonprofits That Use Technology to Help Persons with Disabilities

 Synopsis: Technology is the pipeline to opportunity especially for people with disabilities.
+Technology is the pipeline to opportunity, especially for people with disabilities.

 Main DigestTechnology is the pipeline to opportunity, especially for people with disabilities.